-FireWorks is a code for defining, managing, and executing scientific workflows.
-It can be used to automate most types of calculations over arbitrary computing resources, including those that have a queueing system.
+FireWorks is a free, open-source code for defining, managing, and executing scientific workflows.
+It can be used to automate calculations over arbitrary computing resources, including those that have a queueing system.

 FireWorks is intended to be a friendly workflow software that is easy to get started with, but flexible enough to handle complicated use cases.

 Some (but not all) of its features include:

 While FireWorks provides many features, its basic operation is simple.
 You can run FireWorks on a single laptop or at a supercomputing center.